 - Legal term disambiguation (understanding context-specific meanings)

-2. Machine Learning Classification
+2. machine learning Classification

 Algorithms categorize contracts and identify: